 - Maintain the student teams that constructed the annotated webliographies (activity 4).
 Direct each team to write a dialogue in which two community college professors discuss the role that Amelia Bloomer played in the reform themes of the 19th century.
 Teams should draft and revise dialogues out of class, taking care to follow MLA standards of documentation.
 Ask one representative from each group to play the part of scholarly expert on the reformer, and conduct a panel discussion with questions from the audience.

 - Supervise students as they complete this assignment as a long-term, out-of-class exam project.
 Ask students to select one of these options: (a.)
 Design an exhibit to showcase the role that Amelia Bloomer or another reformer played in the 19th century; (b.)
 Write a script for an audiotape that will showcase her role as a reformer in the 19th century.
 The script must be documented, following MLA standards.
 After completing the script, record it, using as many sound effects as appropriate to convey the message of her role; (c.)
 Create a web page for Amelia Bloomer or another woman reformer.

 The document included in this project is from Record Group 233, Records of the United States House of Representatives.
-It is available online through the Archival Research Catalog (ARC) Identifier: (place number here).
+It is available online through the National Archives Catalog National Archives Identifier: (place number here).